 Map where your eCommerce orders are delivered.
 Are your customers clustered in certain areas or spread out evenly across the country?
 Answers to these questions will help you determine the best fulfillment warehouse locations for your business.

 Shipping that takes a week or more may be acceptable if you have a lock on a niche market.
 However, long ship times can cost you sales, especially if you sell on one of the big platforms.
-If you’re on Amazon or eBay or compete with those platforms, fast delivery is a must.
+If you’re fulfilling for eBay or Amazon, or compete with those platforms, fast delivery is a must.

 ECommerce consumers treat online shopping not much differently than going to the store.
 They want to order one day and receive their order within a couple of days.
 This is particularly true for online businesses that sell everyday necessities.
 When consumers buy the kinds of goods shoppers once bought at grocery or general store online, they want it fast.
 ECommerce is moving closer to offering consumers the satisfaction of getting a purchase right away.
 As usual, Amazon leads the trend with one-day and even same-day shipping.
 In the future, an Amazon drone may drop off your purchase within a couple of hours.